kyma-project/lifecycle-manager/docs/technical-reference/architecture.md

 1. Each module consists of its manager and custom resource.
 For example, Keda Manager and a Keda CR represent Keda module.

 2. A runtime Admin adds and/or removes modules using a Kyma CR.
 The Kyma CR represents Kyma installation on a cluster.
 It includes a list of installed modules and their statuses.
 Lifecycle Manager watches the CR and uses the synchronization mechanism to update it on a cluster.
-Together with the Kyma CR, Lifecycle Manager reads also the kubeconfig Secret to access the Kyma Runtime.
+Together with the Kyma CR, Lifecycle Manager reads also the kubeconfig Secret to access the Kyma runtime.

 3. To manage a module, Lifecycle Manager requires a ModuleTemplate CR.
 ModuleTemplate CR contains the module's metadata.
 It represents a module in a particular version.
 All ModuleTemplate CRs exist in Kyma Control Plane which is the central cluster with Kyma infrastructure.
 Lifecycle Manager uses those ModuleTemplate CRs to create a Module Catalog with ModuleTemplate CRs available for a particular Kyma runtime.
 Lifecycle Manager creates the Module Catalog based on labels, such as `internal`, or `beta`, and uses the synchronization mechanism to update the Module Catalog portfolio.